AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 ![](/help/assets/direct-access-2.png)

 The configuration also includes an Internet access by any Internet Service Provider (ISP) and it’s Internet line.
-Most ISP’s provide an Internet Router covering the Internet Modem, Network Switch, WIFI access point, firewall and other Network functionalities (depending on manufacturer and model).
+Most ISP’s provide an Internet Router covering the Internet Modem, Network Switch, Wi-Fi access point, firewall and other Network functionalities (depending on manufacturer and model).

 ## Connecting AEM Screens Player to Direct Internet Access {#connecting-aem-screens-players}